AminNazirArtifax/MCP-Setup-Guide/copilot-mcp-readme.md

 - **Workspace scope:** Place `mcp.json` in your project root.
 - **Global scope:** Place `mcp.json` in your VS Code user settings directory (see [VS Code docs](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-editor) for location).

+#### How to Open and Configure `mcp.json`

+- **For Workspace Configuration:**
+  1. Open the Command Palette (`Ctrl+Shift+P`).
+  2. Type and select `MCP: Open Workspace Folder MCP Configuration`.
+  3. This will open (or create) the `mcp.json` file in your current workspace root.
+Edit this file to add your providers as shown in the examples below.

+- **For Global/User Configuration:**
+  1. Open the Command Palette (`Ctrl+Shift+P`).
+  2. Type and select `MCP: Open User Configuration`.
+  3. This will open (or create) the global `mcp.json` file in your VS Code user settings directory.
+Edit this file to add your providers.

+After editing and saving the `mcp.json` file, reload VS Code or use the MCP extension's reload command to apply changes.

 ---

 ## 3. Example `mcp.json` Configurations